FamilySearch/GEDCOM.io/_pages/techfaqs.md

 - `BIRT`.`FAMC` indicates the parents as pertaining to a child's birth.

-- `SLGC`.`FAMC` indicates a potentially-posthumous recognition of a persons parents by the Church of Jesus Christ of Latter-Day Saints
+- `SLGC`.`FAMC` indicates a recognition of a persons parents by the Church of Jesus Christ of Latter-Day Saints.